How It Works

 The cards can be used cross curricular, and primarily for a number of areas of mathematics.
 They are a rich data source and can be sorted by identifying the symbols which represent attributes:

 Please note that typically 5 packs would accommodate a class of 30 children and some Activity Plans have been written to reflect this.
 However, single packs are suitable for one to one support and small group intervention and the Activity Plans can be adapted to reflect this.

 Using features of the illustrated cards, Activity Plans and accompanying classroom presentations adopt a Concrete-Pictorial-Abstract approach, (CPA), (Bruner, 1966), towards teaching concepts within mathematics.
 These include number, (including fractions), algebra, geometry and statistics.

 When the cards are sorted, children can begin to interpret the data and find out certain features.
-For example, certain species have wingspans that are 3 times the length of their tails, or that only blue creatures live in the artic, but that the Tropics have many colours, opening up to a number of areas of mathematics.
+For example, certain species have wingspans that are 3 times the length of their tails, or that only blue creatures live in the arctic, but that the Tropics have many colours, opening up to a number of areas of mathematics.

 All the different permutations of the 48 cards has been added to an easily accessible format, which teachers/parents/pupils can use to sort the different attributes electronically.
 Data includes both discrete and continuous data.

 Opportunities for cross-curricular learning are also suggested at the foot of each summary of learning objectives, within the ‘Curriculum Mapping' areas.
 Within Science, these include the development of scientific skills, exploring animals and their habitats and investigating features and relationships.